 About this data

 Stats are derived from TCAC (California Tax Credit Allocation Committee) Low-Income Housing Tax Credit award records, enriched with HCD Annual Progress Reports (APR) joined on Assessor Parcel Numbers.
 Attribution uses SPV-unwinding — project-specific LLCs are collapsed into their controlling parent sponsors.
 "APR confirmed" units reflect buildings with a certificate of occupancy recorded in the HCD APR.
-Data covers 801 developers with 2+ built projects through 2025.
+Data covers 775 developers with 2+ built projects through 2025.
 "Pipeline" = Preliminary Reservation stage (TCAC award issued, project not yet placed in service).
 JV = joint venture where two or more independent sponsors share the tax credit project.
+The headline totals (units, projects, pipeline) count each project once — JV projects are de-duplicated by TCAC application number — while the developer leaderboard credits every co-sponsor's involvement, so per-developer unit counts add up to more than the distinct statewide totals.